valeriacaro/TAED2-clothing-reviews-demo/modelcard.md

 ### Training Data

+The processed data underwent a split, allocating 85% of the data for the training dataset.
+Within this training dataset, a further division was made, reserving 70% for the primary training subset and 15% for data validation.

 <!-- This should link to a Data Card, perhaps with a short stub of information on what the training data is all about as well as documentation related to data pre-processing or additional filtering. -->

 {{ training_data | default("[More Information Needed]", true)}}

 ### Training Procedure

+During the training process, cross-validation for 10 epochs was applied to iteratively enhance the model’s performance and robustness.

 <!-- This relates heavily to the Technical Specifications.
 Content here should link to that section when it is relevant to the training procedure. -->